A joint optimization approach to identifying sparse dynamics using least squares kernel collocation

 for the Cholesky factorization of \(\vect{K}\), and set

 Under this parametrization, we have that

-It is clear that these are interchangable \emph{mathematically}.
-Computationally, they relegate some of the bookkeeping with tracking the kernel matrix to an initial Cholesky factorization, which, in our implementation, is absorbed into the parametrization, though for simplicity here, we continue the exposition using the original variables.
-The fact that this mitigates some of the effects of ill-conditioning was somewhat mysterious to us, as it still entails computing Cholesky factorizations of ill-conditioned matrices.
+It is clear that these are interchangeable \emph{mathematically}.
+Computationally, they relegate some of the bookkeeping with tracking the kernel matrix to an initial Cholesky factorization, which, in our implementation, is absorbed into the parametrization.
+Even though this still entails factorizations of ill-conditioned matrices, and direct solvers are also applied downstream, this empirically seems to mitigate some of the effects of ill-conditioned Jacobian matrices in solving regularized least-squares problems.